Best Fairway Woods 2024

 2. Forgiveness

-You have to like how a golf club looks, especially when looking down on the golf ball.
+Non golfers might see this as a little superficial, but you have to like how a golf club looks and it isn't just for vanity reasons, there are practical benefits to having a club that is aesthetically pleasing.
+If you like how a club looks when you are stood over the golf ball it will promote confidence in your ability to hit a nice shot.
+If it doesn't look good behind the ball the reverse is true.
 The fairway wood is one of the most difficult clubs to hit, which is why you need something that gives you confidence and may even spark a pang of jealousy in your playing partners.
-Our advice is go and pick several models, see how they look and feel in your hands and test them in a variety of situations and lies.
+Our advice is go and pick several models, see how they look and feel in your hands and then if possible test them in a variety of situations and lies.

 For more excellent fairway wood options, be sure to check out our guides on the best fairway woods for high handicappers and most forgiving fairway woods.